theturtle32/WebSocket-Node/README.md

 * Chrome 14 (Old) (Protocol Version 8)
 * Chrome 15 (Stable) (Protocol Version 8)
 * Chrome 16 (Beta) (Protocol Version 13)
+* Internet Explorer 10 (Preview) (Protocol Version 8?)

 ***Safari is not supported at this time as it uses an old draft of WebSockets***

-*WARNING: This is a library implementing only the most recent draft of the WebSocket protocol.
-It will not work with most production browsers until new versions are released that support it.*
+**Note about FireFox:  Firefox [uses a prefixed constructor name](https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket) in its client side JavaScript, MozWebSocket(), which will be changed to WebSocket() presumably when the WebSocket API has been finalized by the W3C.**

 I made a decision early on to explicitly avoid maintaining multiple slightly different copies of the same code just to support the browsers currently in the wild.
-The major browsers that support WebSocket are on a rapid-release schedule (with the exception of Safari) and once the final version of the protocol is ratified by the IETF, it won't be long before support in the wild stabilizes on that version.
-My client application is in Flash/ActionScript 3, so for my purposes I'm not dependent on the browser implementations.  *I made an exception to my stated intention here to support protocol version 13, since only one minor thing changed and it was trivial to handle conditionally.*  The library now interoperates with other clients and servers implementing drafts -08 through -17.
+The major browsers that support WebSocket are on a rapid-release schedule (with the exception of Safari) and now that the final version of the protocol has been [published as an official RFC](http://datatracker.ietf.org/doc/rfc6455/), it won't be long before support in the wild stabilizes on that version.
+My client application is in Flash/ActionScript 3, so for my purposes I'm not dependent on the browser implementations.  *I made an exception to my stated intention here to support protocol version 8 along with 13, since only one minor thing changed and it was trivial to handle conditionally.*  The library now interoperates with other clients and servers implementing draft -08 all the way up through the final RFC.

 ***If you need to simultaneously support older production browser versions that had implemented draft-75/draft-76/draft-00, take a look here: https://gist.github.com/1428579***

-**Note about FireFox:  Firefox uses a prefixed constructor name in its client side JavaScript, MozWebSocket(), which will be changed to WebSocket() presumably when the WebSocket RFC has been released.**

-For a WebSocket protocol 8 (draft-10) client written in ActionScript 3 see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.
+For a WebSocket protocol 8 (draft-10) client written in ActionScript 3, see my [AS3WebScocket](https://github.com/Worlize/AS3WebSocket) project.

 Overview
 --------
-This code is relatively new, though it is used in production on http://worlize.com and seems to be stable.
-Your mileage may vary.

 This is a pure JavaScript implementation of the WebSocket protocol versions 8 and 13 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test" folder.

+This library has been used in production on [worlize.com](https://www.worlize.com) since April 2011 and seems to be stable.
+Your mileage may vary.

 ***Note about Draft Naming and versioning:*** *The draft number (draft-17) does not necessarily correspond to the protocol version (13.)
 Many times a new draft is released with only editorial changes, in which case the protocol version is not incremented.
 The drafts are interoperable within a protocol version, with only editorial changes.
-The current implementation of WebSocket-Node works protocol version 8 (drafts -08 through -12) and protocol version 13 (drafts -13 through -17.)*
+The current implementation of WebSocket-Node works protocol version 8 (drafts -08 through -12) and protocol version 13 (drafts -13 through -17 and the final RFC.)*

-If you're looking for a version supporting draft-07 or draft-06, see the draft-07 or draft-06 branches.
-Previous draft branches will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.

-**Supported with the following node versions:**
+**Tested with the following node versions:**
 - 0.4.12
-- 0.6.2
+- 0.6.6

 It may work in earlier or later versions but I'm not actively testing it outside of the listed versions.
 YMMV.